 1. Admit you Have a Problem

-The first step to curing impulse shopping is to admit you have a problem.
-It’s normal to want to rationalize your purchases.
-You might be using phrases like, “Oh, but it was on sale, so it was a smart buy,” or “It was something that we really needed anyway, so it wasn’t really an impulse buy.”
+The first step to quit this bad habit is to admit that you have a problem.
+Many impulse shoppers try to rationalize their impulse buys.
+These phrases sound a little like, “Oh, but it was on sale, so it was a smart buy,” or “It was something that we really needed anyway, so it wasn’t really an impulse buy.”

-These phrases are only excuses.
-Excuses are made to make ourselves feel better when we know we have messed up!
+The truth is that these phrases are only excuses.
+We make up excuses to hep ourselves feel better when we know we messed up!

 You must admit you have a problem, before you will ever be able to change.

 Now that you’ve admitted you might have an impulse shopping problem, it’s time to decide what your spending triggers are.